scmmmh/experiment-support-system/docs/user/run_survey.rst

    The following chapter assumes that you now know how to navigate to a specific survey on the relevant list or to a specific question in that survey.
 If you are not sure how to do this, please refer to the section *Navigating within PyQuestionnaire*, located at the bottom-half of the part :doc:`Access PyQuestionnaire<access_Questionnaire>`.

-.. _topSection:
+.. _runSurveySection:

 Running a survey
 ================

 .. manipulation buttons/navigation tabs